centreon/centreon/centreon/tests/rest_api/README.md

 ## Postman environment file

-An environment file, which is suffixed by `.postman_environment.json`, must be added at the same level than the postman collection.
+An environment file, which is suffixed by `.postman_environment.json`, must be added at the same level as the postman collection.

 ## Docker environment file (optional)

-A docker environment file `.env` can be added at the same level than the postman collection.
+A docker environment file `.env` can be added at the same level as the postman collection.

 The main usage is to set following environment variables :
 * `CENTREON_DATASET=0` # avoid to create sample resources (hosts, services...)